bartmediatech/Red-Lists-Application/README.md

 This application was made during the course Human Computer Interaction at the University Leiden.

-Feel free to use this application for educational purposes.

 How to download:
 1. Download the ZIP file.